 - Behavioral modification such as smoking cessation, stress reduction, and avoidance of irritants

-- Speech therapy to learn strategies for more efficient voice use and to improve vocal hygiene
+- Voice therapy to learn strategies for more efficient voice use and to improve vocal hygiene

 - Microsurgery – sometimes required to remove polyps and cysts